adasjusk/OrangLaunch/README.md

 You can create and switch between multiple game profiles, each with its own:

-Game version
+- Game version
-Name
+- Name
-Loader
+- Loader
-Version of loader
+- Version of loader
-Ram
+- Ram
-And more
+And more!

 ## Resource Packs & Shaders

-The launcher features a unified tab for visual enhancements:
+The launcher features a tab for visual enhancements:

-Enable, disable, and reorder resource packs
+Enable, disable, and reorder resource packs.
-Manage shaders with seamless toggling
+Manage shaders with eaay toggling.
-Add shaderpacks and resourcepacks
+Add/remove shaderpacks and resourcepacks
-And remove

 ## Settings

 The settings interface lets you modify:

-Launcher general
+- Launcher general
-Accounts page
+- Accounts page
-More settings
-About page
+- About page
+And more!

 ## Language Support

-The entire interface supports changeable languages, including community‑driven translations.
-Switching languages reloads the UI.
+The entire application supports changeable languages, including community‑driven translations.
+Switching languages reloads the whole app.

 ## Built‑In Python Engine

 The core logic of the launcher runs on Python, providing:

-Fast scripting integration
+- Fast scripting integration
-Easy feature expansion
+- Easy feature expansion
-High reliability and cross‑platform compatibility Modding of the launcher
+- High reliability and cross‑platform compatibility
+- Modding of the launcher
-Fixing bugs faster
+- Fixing bugs faster

-## For developers section:
+## For the developers section:

-#### So for developer:
-Go to github wiki up in github website of this repo and open wiki and you will find all tutorials and examples about this and even build your own!
+Go to GitHub Wiki up in the GitHub website of this repo, and open Wiki.
+You will find all tutorials and examples about this, and even build your own!